uva-bi-sdad/sdc.broadband.alga_dev/README.md

 ## Methods for calculating measures

-For the following measures, the geography is represented by $g$; the geography at a higher highest summary level is represented by $\textbf{g}$.
-At the lowest geography level, they are equivalent.
+For the following measures, geography is represented by $g$.

 ### avg_up_using_devices
 ```math